 By adopting a Park, Trail Shoreline, and/or Road, in your name, you can make a positive impact on the places that mean the most to you, and take part in being rooted to nature.
 Local groups, private citizens and supervised youth organizations are invited to show their exemplary abilities to help our community through litter cleanup and other minimal maintenance.
 Help keep Palm Coast a beautiful place for all to live.

-For any questions or correspondence about Park, Trail, Shoreline and Road adoptions contact the City Landscape Architect.
+For any questions or correspondence about Park, Trail, Shoreline and Road adoptions contact Parks & Recreation.

-For any questions or correspondence regarding adoptions of a City Median in one of the City's lettered sections, to contact City Urban Forester Carol Mini.
+For any questions or correspondence regarding adoptions of a City Median in one of the City's lettered sections, contact the Collection & Sanitation Division.

 For any private/residential tree concerns or to report parking on a median please contact Code Enforcement.

 Collection & Sanitation DivisionPublic Works Collection & Sanitation

 Widespread use of rain barrels reduces the amount of rainwater reaching the ground in a particular area and draining into streams and storm drains, and hence reduces erosion, sedimentation and pollution, and prevents storm water drainage systems being overwhelmed.
 Rain barrels additionally provide free, soft water for use in watering plants which reduces the strain on municipal water systems.

 Rainwater is not potable due to the potential presence of contaminants from roofing materials.